 This should be it in the majority of cases.
 Sometimes, we need to change and reposition constantly based on necessity.
 Let’s talk about each section in detail.

 As a clinician, we need to find out who is going to benefit.
 Nonambulatory patients due to orthopedic or cardiopulmonary restriction, or just general deconditioning are the ones in need of other means of transportation.
 Some sub-acute care facilities have policies to provide an appropriate chair for all their nonambulatory patients.

 2. Finding the short-term vs long-term use of wheelchairs:

-This depends on level and extent of the injury.
-For example, a patient with non weight-bearing for 6 weeks, will need a wheelchair for short-term use.
-Conversely, a patient with moderate to severe CHF is going to use it for a long time, mainly for long distance ambulation.
+This depends on the level and extent of the injury.
+For example, a patient with non-weight-bearing for 6 weeks, will need a wheelchair for short-term use.
+Conversely, a patient with moderate to severe CHF is going to use it for a long time, mainly for long-distance ambulation.

 3. Evaluating Physical and Cognitive Needs:

 This will essentially guide a clinician what kind of chair a person will need.
 It also gives some idea if the patient is going to be able to propel a chair or not.
 The assessment mainly includes manual muscle testing for bilateral upper and lower extremities as well as trunk or core muscles, and static and dynamic balance.
 I also like to assess how long a person can sit upright (90 degrees) without any pain or discomfort.